Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Conclusion

 \section{Conclusion}

-In this work, we have proposed the flagged weight optimization, a decoder weight optimization method using flag qubits.
-Utilizing flag values allows us to set more optimal weights, leading to more accurate decoding.
-Also, the flag gadget reduces the depth of the syndrome measurement circuit and thus suppresses the impact of errors.
+In this work, we have proposed flagged weight optimization (FWO), a decoder weight optimization method using conditional error probabilities conditioned on the measurement outcomes of flag qubits.
+Utilizing flag values allows us to set more optimized weights, leading to more accurate decoding.
+Also, the cat states reduce the depth of the syndrome measurement circuit and thus suppresses the impact of errors, as also noted in Ref.~\cite{graphmatching}.
 By applying this method to the integer programming decoder, we improved the circuit-level threshold of the (4.8.8) color code from the existing 0.14\% to around 0.27\%.
-In the case of the (6.6.6) color code, we achieved the circuit-level threshold of around 0.36\%, which is nearly identical to the highest value obtained in the previous works that employ the same noise model.
-In both cases, the logical error rates at the low physical error rates were improved by almost one order of magnitude compared to the single ancilla method.
+In the case of the (6.6.6) color code, we achieved the circuit-level threshold of around 0.36\%, which is identical within statistical errors to the highest value of 0.37(1)\% obtained in the previous works that employ the same noise model.
+In both cases, an effective code distance is also improved compared to the single ancilla method, meaning that FWO helps correct large hook errors that arise from relatively few faults.
+Thereby, the achieved logical error rates at low physical error rates are almost one order of magnitude lower than the single ancilla method with the same code distance.
+We note that the threshold values obtained here are calculated by using the code distances up to $d=9$.
+A numerical experiment at larger code distances is very important, but it is left for future work.

+We also verified, even when comparing to the single ancilla method with a code distance higher than our method but requires the similar number of qubits, our method achieves lower logical error rates in most cases.
 By utilizing this approach, it is expected that color code-based FTQC, which enables the transversal implementation of all logical Clifford gates, will become more promising.
 This method can be applied to other weight-based decoders.
 One can also use this method to improve the threshold of wider classes of QECCs, such as high-rate quantum LDPC codes, which have high-weight stabilizer generators.

+Regarding the use of cat states, cat states offer benefits such as reducing the connectivity requirements for hardware, increasing the effective code distance, and decreasing the circuit depth.
+However, they also increase the number of qubits and circuit width.
+Considering the increased number of qubits, it is generally an open question as to whether using cat states for measuring syndrome is worth it, purely from the perspective of improving logical error rates.
+Nonetheless, we verified that they are worth it for improving logical error rates when performing FWO and deflagging, even taking into account the increased number of qubits, as discussed in Sec.~\ref{numerical simulation}.